dotpointer/mysql-shim/README.md

 	* marc17 (GitHub) - Improved mysql_result()
 	* Colin McKinnon - find and sed replacements, improved is_resource_or_mysqli() and auto_prepend suggestions
 	* Yaff Are - Improved error return values
-	* Checkout contributors here at GitHub
+	* Checkout contributors at GitHub, please send me mail if you would like to contribute

 * Contact

 	You may send me a mail using: dotpointer-at-gmail.com or visit my web page at http://www.dotpointer.com/

+* Download
+	The project can be found on GitHub: https://github.com/dotpointer/mysql-shim